jacobweinstock/captain/README.md

 # captain

 Library for securely sending webhooks.
 Captain supports the following methods and options for sending webhooks.
+All payloads will be sent as JSON.

 - https